preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-drafts-processes/delete-a-draft-process/index.rst

 Restore or permanently delete
 *******************************
 You can decide to keep a deleted process, restore it or permanently delete it.
-Note that this recycle bin is a Sharepoint recycle bin so it can depend on Sharepoint settings how long a deleted process will be kept there.
+Note that this recycle bin is a SharePoint recycle bin so it can depend on SharePoint settings how long a deleted process will be kept there.

 To handle deleted draft processes, do the following: